Book Review: Why Be Happy When You Could Be Normal?

 The one good thing about being shut in a coal-hole is that it prompts reflection.
 Read on its own that is an absurd sentence.
 But as I try and understand how life works – and why some people cope better than others with adversity – I come back to something to do with saying yes to life, which is love of life, however inadequate, and love for the self, however found.

 Her “mother, Mrs Winterson” (she oscillates between the two, the familial endearment and the formal noun), “longed for [her] to be free and did everything she could to make sure it never happened.”
 Her childhood was fraught with dramatic encounters with her mother, a religious woman who believed the apocalypse was imminent and would plaster the house in exhortations from the bible.
 From burning her secret (secular) book collection to surprising her with an exorcism announced during church service, Mrs. Winterson does seem to lose her title of ‘mother’ many times.
-After the attempted exorcism, Winterson (Jeanette) decides that she “would do whatever they wanted but only on the outside” and that she would build another self on the inside – a ‘yes to life’ moment, even after she is starved for three days and assaulted by a church elder.
+After the attempted exorcism, Winterson (Jeanette) decides that she “would do whatever they wanted but only on the outside” and that she would build another self on the inside – a ‘yes to life’ moment.

 Winterson shows strength in adversity from beginning to end.
 But she also returns to her vast knowledge of literature and poetry, history and politics over and over to lend herself, and the reader, a hand in understanding her story as it relates to others.
 She says that “interest in art is our interest in ourselves both now and always.
 Here and forever.
 There is a sense of the human spirit as always existing.”
 She bridges the gap between her personal narrative and other legends, myths, and philosophy that is easily relatable – making her memoir striking, rather than tragic, for its wisdom.